> Locations > Lutz Branch Library

 Friends of the Library

-The Friends of the Lutz Library sponsors many of the programs at the Lutz Branch library, especially the performers for children during the Summer Library Program.
+The Friends of the Lutz Branch Library sponsors many of the programs at the Lutz Branch Library, especially the performers for children during the Summer Library Program.
 They have a bookstore in the library, The Book Depot, which is accessible whenever the library is open, and they have a big annual book sale every June.
 The beautiful landscaping around the library is an on-going Friends project.

 Library service began with a bookmobile stop at the community center in 1961.
 In the late 1960s the library guild of the Lutz-Land O'Lakes Women's Club set up a temporary library in a wood frame building on U.S. Highway 41.
 One thousand volumes on home-made bookcases were available to the public.
 Volunteers staffed the building twenty hours per week.

 The present building opened in April of 1970.
 It accommodated about 50,000 volumes, a meeting room, a public reading room, work area, and was 7,000 square feet.
 On July 29, 2003 construction began on a 5,000 square foot addition to the building along with a complete renovation and the project was completed on June 1, 2004.
 A small but dynamic Lutz History Collection reflects the community's history and pride.
 The library has three histories of Lutz and a collection of the Lutz "Fourth of July Celebration and Field Day" booklets from 1947 to 1969